lopes/logbook/content/2020-arch-installing-nerd-fonts.md

 +++
-title = "Installing Nerd Fonts on Arch Linux" date = 2020-07-27 description = "Learn how to install and use Nerd Fonts, a curated collection of fancy font families, focused on developers, on your Arch Linux system."
+title = "Installing Nerd Fonts on Arch Linux" date = 2020-07-27 description = "Learn how to install and use Nerd Fonts."

 [taxonomies]
 tags = ["unix", "arch"]